-Licensing Objectives: As defined in Part 4 of the Statement of Principles Licensing Authority Hinckley & Bosworth Borough Council Borough: The area administered by Hinckley & Bosworth Borough Council is shown at Appendix C Licensing Are defined in section 1.4 Authority Functions: Notifications: Means notification of temporary and occasional use notices Act: The Gambling Act 2005 Regulations: Regulations made under the Gambling Act 2005 Premises: Any place, including a vehicle, vessel or moveable structure Code of Means any relevant code of practice under section 24 of Practice: the Gambling Act 2005 Mandatory Set by the Secretary of State (some set out in the Act) and Condition: some to be prescribed by regulations.
+Licensing Objectives: As defined in Part 4 of the Statement of Principles Licensing Authority Hinckley & Bosworth Borough Council Borough: The area administered by Hinckley & Bosworth Borough Council is shown at Appendix C Liconoing Are defined in section 1.4 Licensing Authority Are defined in Section 1.4 Functions: Notifications: Maana notification of temperany and appacianal use notices Notifications.
+Means notification of temporary and occasional use notices Act: The Gambling Act 2005 Regulations: Regulations made under the Gambling Act 2005 Premises: Any place, including a vehicle, vessel or moveable structure Code of Means any relevant code of practice under section 24 of Practice: the Gambling Act 2005 Mandatory Set by the Secretary of State (some set out in the Act) and Condition: some to be prescribed by regulations.
 Default To be prescribed in Regulations made by the Secretary of Condition: State to be attached to all classes of premises licence, unless excluded by Hinckley & Bosworth Borough Council Specific Conditions that can be attached to an individual premises Condition by the Licensing Authority.
-(However, these conditions cannot prevent compliance with operating licence conditions.)
+(However these conditions Contaition cannot prevent compliance with operating licence conditions.)
 Responsible The following are responsible authorities: Licensing 1.
-The Licensing Authority in whose area the premises Authority: are wholly or mainly situated (HBBC) 2.
-The Gambling Commission.
-3. The Chief Officer of Police for Leicestershire.
-4. Leicestershire Fire and Rescue Service.
-5. The Local Planning Licensing Authority (HBBC) 6.
-A Licensing Authority with functions in relation to pollution of the environment or harm to human health.
-7. A designated body to advise on the protection of children.
-8. HM Customs and Excise.
-Interested Party: For the purposes of this Act, a person is an interested party in relation to a premises licence if, in the opinion of the Licensing Authority which issues the license or to which the application is made, the person: - a) Lives sufficiently close to the premises to be likely to be affected by the authorised activities. b) Has business interests that might be affected by the authorised activities. c) Represents persons who satisfy a) or b) above.
-Categories of A= Unlimited, B1 = £10000 B2 = £500 B3 = £500 B4 = machines £400, C = £100, D = \pounds 5 cash to £50 non-monetary prize.
+The Licensing Authority in whose area the premises Authority: are wholly or mainly situated (HBBC) / actioncy.
+2. The Gambling Commission; 3.
+The Chief Officer of Police for Leicestershire; 4.
+Leicestershire Fire and Rescue Service; 5.
+The Local Planning Licensing Authority (HBBC) 6.
+A Licensing Authority with functions in relation to pollution of the environment or harm to human health; 7.
+A designated body to advise on the protection of children; 8.
+HM Customs and Excise.
+Interested Party: For the purposes of this Act, a person is an interested party micresieu Faity. in relation to a premises licence if, in the opinion of the Licensing Authority which issues the license or to which the application is made, the person:- a) Lives sufficiently close to the premises to be likely to be affected by the authorised activities; b) Has business interests that might be affected by the authorised activities; c) Represents persons who satisfy a) or b) above.
+Categories of A= Unlimited, B1 = $\pounds$ 10000 B2 = $\pounds$ 500 B3 = $\pounds$ 500 B4 = Categories of machines $\pounds$ 400, C = $\pounds$ 100, D = $\pounds$ 5 cash to $\pounds$ 50 non-monetary prize.